raimberdiyevb/employee-manegement-crud/README.md

 - This README provides a high-level overview.
 Refer to the codebase for in-depth details.
 - Customize the application to suit your specific needs.

-## Getting Started (Optional - Detailed Steps)

-(Provide step-by-step instructions if needed, including dependency setup, database configuration, and specific commands)

-## Disclaimer (Optional)

-This project is for demonstration purposes.
-Adapt it to your production environment and implement appropriate security measures.